Michael-Tanjuakio/End-to-End-Image-Captioning-Training/README.md

 2. **Edit main.py** for desired ResNet version, GPT2 version, dataset, pretrained mode
 3. **Run main.py** to test the results

+### Testing Categories
+1. Image Captioning by training the model *without* pre-trained weights [Goal results]
+2. Image Captioning by *not* training the model with pre-trained weights
+3. Image Captioning by training the model *with* pre-trained weights
+- Use various resnets, GPT models, and datasets for testing as well

 ### To do:
 - [ ] Put results in a folder instead of directly displaying after training
 - [ ] Add 4 more datasets for testing